Barbara Myerhoff: Number Our Days (1976)

 In Number Our Days, Myerhoff uniquely combined social science analysis and narrative story telling.
 In the book's introduction, she reflected that she did not recognize Number Our Days as a traditional anthropological text because she wove the elders' voices seamlessly into the study and placed herself alongside them as another character.
 These choices broke new ground in anthropological reflexivity and transparency.
 As a result of the book's popularity, Myerhoff began to teach workshops on performance, life histories, ritual, and storytelling at NYU and the Hunter/Brookdale Center for the Aging.

 Myerhoff continued her work with the elders of the center until 1981.
 In 1980, she organized "Life not Death in Venice," an ambitious art exhibit at USC featuring the work of elderly Jewish artists.
 The elders created this title as a pun, taken from the novella Death in Venice by Thomas Mann, for their protest march for safer streets after a reckless biker killed one of the center's members.
-In addition to the film, book, and art exhibit, in 1981, Myerhoff helped adapt Number Our Days for the stage, performed at the Mark Taper Forum.
+In addition to the film, book, and art exhibit, in 1981, Myerhoff helped adapt Number Our Days for the stage, written by Suzanne Grossmann, directed by John Hirsch, and performed at the Mark Taper Forum.
 In her essay "Surviving Stories: Reflections on Number Our Days," she described the ways the elders responded to their newfound publicity and their constant negotiations for control over their representation.

 Myerhoff told of the inconsolable senior, Manya, who could not forgive her for leaving her out of the film, and of Rebekkah, who initially, would not sign the play's release form unless her and her husband's real names were used.
 To win them over, Myerhoff argued and cajoled, telling them that the increased publicity would bring more opportunity for them and other seniors.
 She also gave gifts and companionship so that they would work with her.
 Reflecting upon these negotiations, Myerhoff concluded that the seniors would rather be represented in ways they did not completely agree with, than not represented at all.
 Myerhoff revealed that decisions of subject representation required continual negotiation.
 By explicating the power relations in her collaboration with the seniors, after Number Our Days was published, she further revealed the book's constructions and shed light upon the politics of representation in the anthropologist/subject encounter.
 During this time, Myerhoff developed a graduate program in visual anthropology and made it the emphasis of the anthropology program She then harnessed departmental support to start the first master's degree program in visual anthropology.
 In this program she collaborated with the USC film school and offered courses in film production along with anthropological theory.
 She also recruited the noted ethnographic filmmaker Timothy Asch to teach at USC.